 Familiarize yourself with a UTV before operating the vehicle.
 This includes reading the operator’s manual.
-Take especial note of any associated hazards, safety features and controls for the vehicle.
+Take special note of any associated hazards, safety features, and controls for the vehicle.

 Carry out regular inspections of your UTV and controls – especially prior to each use